adorsys/datasafe/README.md

 - Each user has private space that can reside on Amazon S3, minio, filesystem or anything else with proper adapter.
 In his private space, each document and its path is encrypted.
 - For document sharing user has inbox space, that can be accessed from outside.
-Another user can write the document he wants to share into users' inbox space using the recipients' public key, so that only inbox owner can read it.
+Another user can write the document he wants to share into users' inbox space using the recipients' public key so that only inbox owner can read it.
 - For storage systems that do not support file versioning natively (i.e. minio) this library provides versioning capability too.